 Trump: I am a ‘very stable genius’ and ‘like, very smart’

-But Trump’s response to the book’s allegations had Washington focusing anew on the question of his stability.
+But Trump’s response to the book’s allegations, in tweets and in remarks made during a hastily convened news conference at his Camp David presidential retreat, had Washington focusing anew on the question of his stability and mental state.

 In a series of extraordinary early-morning tweets, Trump said that “throughout my life, my two greatest assets have been mental stability and being, like, really smart.”